compuphase/makedepend/readme.md

 it appends its dependency list to the makefile again, rather than replacing the existing (and possibly outdated) dependency list.

+makedepend warns about an include file that it cannot locate, because it will skip this include file in the dependency list for the target.

 ### Keep dependencies separate from build rules

 In an environment where you work in a team, and especially when the makefile is